Boris Johnson fired from Channel 4's US election coverage after being called cheap for book slip - ExBulletin

 Asked while in office whether he had told Mr. Trump that it was a mistake to choose the path of election denial after his last attempt to resume his role as president, Mr. Johnson responded: Not only did I tell him, I told everyone. worldI have a problem with this, with what he did.

-Mr Johnson later argued that Trump had brought peace and relative stability during his time as US president, while Succession star Brian Cox described him as a monster.
+Boris Johnson later claimed that Donald Trump had brought peace and relative stability during his tenure as US president, while Brian Cox described him as a monster.

+Both men appeared as guests during Channel 4's live coverage of the US election in the Washington DC studio, as the American public decides whether Democratic candidate Kamala Harris or Republican Mr Trump will be elected.

 “We need to make sure he doesn't get in because he's a monster, he really is,” Scottish actor Cox said of Mr Trump, as he appeared virtually from London.